Cheryl Naruse, Tulane University School of Liberal Arts

 Biography

-Cheryl Narumi Naruse (nah-roo-seh) is Assistant Professor of English and the Andrew W. Mellon Assistant Professor of the Humanities at Tulane University.
+Cheryl Narumi Naruse (nah-roo-seh) is Associate Professor of English at Tulane University.
 Her research and teaching interests include contemporary Anglophone literatures and cultures (particularly those from Southeast Asia and the Pacific Islands), diasporic Asian and Asian American literature, postcolonial theory, cultural histories of capitalism, and genre studies.
 Recent courses she has taught include “Literatures of Tourism,” “Race, Empires, and Asian America,” "Global Theories of Asian Racialization," “Asian Diasporic Literature,” “Love and Capitalism,” “Postcolonial and Diasporic Southeast Asian Literature,” “Literary Investigations,” and “Postcolonial Theory.”
 She has won both undergraduate and graduate teaching awards.

 Through readings of contemporary literature and state-sponsored cultural productions from Singapore, Naruse’s first book, Becoming Global Asia: Contemporary Genres of Postcolonial Capitalism in Singapore (UC Press, 2023), analyzes the dynamics of Global Asia—an alluring location ideal for economic flourishing—in the context of Singapore’s cultural history of “postcolonial capitalism.”
 In doing so, it offers new conceptual paradigms for understanding postcolonialism, neoliberalism, and empire.
 Other current projects include a co-edited volume with Joanne Leow and Faris Joraimi, Detours: A Decolonial Guide to Singapore, a subversive travel guide that undoes the touristic fantasy of Singapore as a glossy, highly modernized playground for the rich.
 She is also at work on a second monograph, Cold Southeast Asia: Reading Postcolonial Singapore/Malaysia in Asian America, which explores the illegibility of Singapore/Malaysia—as the comparatively “cold” Southeast nations in the context of the Vietnam War—in Asian American and postcolonial studies.